Vocabulary Dropout for Curriculum Diversity in LLM Co-Evolution: Method

 where $\ell_v$ is the original logit for token $v$.
 The resulting token distribution $\tilde{\pi}^{(b)}(\cdot | x) = \text{softmax}(\tilde{\boldsymbol{\ell}}^{(b)})$ varies across batches even for identical inputs, since the surviving token set $\mathcal{V}^{(b)} = \{v : m_v^{(b)} = 1\}$ is resampled every batch.

 The mask is applied in both phases of each iteration.
 During GRPO training, the mask is applied at the sampling stage of each rollout, so the policy can only generate from unmasked tokens.
 The subsequent policy-gradient update computes log-probabilities over the full vocabulary, allowing gradients to flow through all tokens.
-Because the available tokens change every batch, the policy cannot concentrate probability on a fixed set of high-reward sequences, slowing entropy collapse~\citep{cui2025entropy} and preserving exploration across the token distribution~\citep{wang2025beyond}.
-During curriculum generation, each batch draws from a different token subset, forcing the proposer to produce varied phrasings and problem structures.
-The proposer therefore uses a larger effective vocabulary despite fewer tokens per batch, as confirmed in \Cref{sec:results_diversity}.
-Implementation details and a minimal code example are in \Cref{app:vocab_mask}.
+Because the available tokens change every batch, the policy cannot concentrate probability on a fixed set of high-reward sequences, which slows entropy collapse~\citep{cui2025entropy} and preserves exploration across the token distribution~\citep{wang2025beyond}.
+During curriculum generation, the per-batch mask likewise forces the proposer to produce varied phrasings and problem structures.
+The proposer therefore uses a larger effective vocabulary despite fewer tokens per batch, as confirmed in \S\ref{sec:results_diversity}.
+Implementation details are in \S\ref{app:vocab_mask}.